 However, if energy deficit increases with age then the weight difference between Draggen and WT mice should also increase with age past 54 weeks.
-Consistent with this hypothesis, the mean weight difference was greatest in old mice (Mean WT-mean Draggen weight was 0.8g at weaning, 3.8g between 9-30 weeks, 8.5g between 38 and 79 weeks, and 11.6g between 95 and 104 weeks Fig. 7a).
+Consistent with this hypothesis, the mean weight difference was greatest in old mice (Mean WT-mean Draggen weight was 0.8g at weaning, 3.8g between 9-30 weeks, 8.5g between 38-79 weeks, and 11.6g between 95-104 weeks Fig. 7a).

 Access to a voluntary running wheel from middle age has been shown to prevent age-related loss of muscle mass in WT mice 37.
-In keeping with these findings, the mean TA weight for old WT males with access to a running wheel from 72 -74 weeks of age for 25 weeks was 66mg (±2.7 SD, n=6 TA muscles) Vs 56mg (±5.1 SD, TA muscles) for age-matched WT males without access to a running wheel (p=0.00002) (Fig. 7b).
-In contrast, in old Draggen mice, access to a voluntary running wheel from middle age (71 weeks, n= 4, for 25 weeks) led to a trend towards reduction in TA muscle weight (Fig. 7b).
-The mean TA weight of old Draggen mice with access to a running wheel was 54mg ±2.5 SD Vs 57mg ± 4.8SD for age matched Draggen mice without access to a wheel (Fig. 7b p=0.09).
+In keeping with these findings, the mean TA weight for old WT males with access to a running wheel from 72 -74 weeks of age for 25 weeks was 66mg (±2.7 SD, n=6 TA muscles) Vs 56mg (±5.1 SD, n=11, TA muscles) for age-matched WT males without access to a running wheel (p=0.00002) (Fig. 7b).
+In contrast, in old Draggen mice, access to a voluntary running wheel from 71 weeksof age for 25 weeks led to a trend towards reduction in TA muscle weight (Fig. 7b).
+The mean TA weight of old Draggen mice with access to a running wheel was 54mg ±2.5 SD (n=6 muscles) Vs 57mg ± 4.8SD (n=19 muscles) for age matched Draggen mice without access to a wheel (Fig. 7b p=0.09).
 This suggests that exercise in old age may have exacerbated the energy deficit of Draggen mice.

 Activation of the catabolic or anabolic pathway is determined by the metabolic status of skeletal muscle.
 This is reflected by the adenylate energy charge which measures the ratio of ATP to ADP and AMP.
 The energy charge performed after MVRCs and 30Hz frequency ramp stimulation was significantly lower in old Draggen TA than either old WT (p=0.004) or middle aged Draggen TA (p=0.006) (Fig. 7c).
 This indicates that the activity from MVRCs and 30Hz frequency ramp was enough to deplete ATP reserves in old Draggen but not adult Draggen or old WT muscle.